 The demolition of the old 61st Shops building is well underway in this view looking west across Calumet Avenue on February 3, 2010.
 For a larger view, click here.

 On Friday, January 22, 2010, tracks 2N, 3N, 4N, 5N, 6N, 7N, 8N, 8S, and 9S, most of which led up to the shops, were taken out of service for the demolition of the building.
-CTA forces installed a guard rail along the north edge of the yard, so that once the building is demolished there will be a guardrail where the building use to be.
+CTA forces installed a guard rail along the north edge of the yard, so that once the building was demolished there would be a guardrail where the building used to be.

 The work was contracted to FH Paschen, who subcontracted the demolition work to the Midwest Wrecking Company.
 On January 26, 2010, the contractor started hand demolition of wood decking and some non-structural steel members to separate the building from the track structure at the southeast corner of the building.
 The contractors demolished as much of the building by hand as they could, starting at the top of the shops' tall chimney.
 Once the chimney was demolished down to the level of the "L" structure, they finished the demolition using a crane with a clamshell bucket.
 Extreme care was needed during demolition since Green Line service runs immediately adjacent to the shops' former west elevation.
 The demolition work was completed on March 15, with the smoke stack the last part to be demolished.
 Foundation demolition and backfilling was completed on March 18, 2010.